-The Society Hotel, Portland maybe situated in one of the oldest buildings in Oregon’s hippest city, but it is also the new kid on the block.
+The Society Hotel, Portland may be situated in one of the oldest buildings in Oregon’s hippest city, but it is also the new kid on the block.
 The accommodation is unique for two reasons.
-Firstly, it blurs the lines between hotel, hostel, and stay-vacation.
+Firstly, it blurs the lines between a hotel, hostel, and stay-vacation.
 Secondly, when opened up for construction, the team discovered an Aladdin’s cave of hidden treasures, stuck in a time warp of the 1930s.

-The Society Hotel, Portland
+The Society Hotel, Portland, OR

 The decor, the colour scheme, the attractive and upbeat staff, the cafe which serves coffee, cocktails, and craft beer (it is Portland after all), and the rooftop hang out area, all contribute to a really cool living space.

-The coffee tables are actually cement blocks, the reception wall is made up of doors, the pictures hanging from the walls are newspaper clippings from 1930s, one features JFK’s Dad!
+The coffee tables are actually cement blocks, the reception wall is made up of doors, the pictures hanging from the walls are newspaper clippings from the 1930s, one features JFK’s Dad!

 Naturally, management added the necessary earthquake reinforcements and updated the building to meet current standards as well as fitting solar panels – resulting in a new hotel with a nostalgic feel.

 You can find the hotel mentioned in our guide to free things to do in Portland, Oregon.